anatol/booster/docs/manpage.md

   * `vconsole` is a flag that enables early-user console configuration.
 If it set to `true` then booster reads configuration from `/etc/vconsole.conf` and `/etc/locale.conf` and adds required keymap and fonts to the generated image. following config properties are taken into account: `KEYMAP`, `KEYMAP_TOGGLE`, `FONT`, `FONT_MAP`, `FONT_UNIMAP`.
 See also [man vconsole.conf](https://man.archlinux.org/man/vconsole.conf.5.en).

+Once you done modifying your config file and want to regenerate booster images under `/boot` please use `/usr/lib/booster/regenerate_images`.
+It is a convenience script that performs the same type of image regeneration as if you installed `booster` with your package manager.

 ## COMMAND-LINE FLAGS
   `booster` command accepts following flags: